Neo711/ADR/ADR Data storage.md

 - **Security**: PostgreSQL and MongoDB both offer advanced security features, including encryption at rest and in transit, and can be configured to adhere to data protection regulations.

 ## Consequences

-### Pros:

-- Scalability and flexibility in managing various types of data.
-- Ensures data consistency and integrity for crucial data points.
-- Both databases have strong communities, ensuring regular updates and patches.

 ### Cons: